chipotleman/fundedfinal/replit.md

 ### Password-Protected Beta Landing Page
 - **Created BetaLanding component** that wraps entire site with password protection
   - Header with logo matching TopNavbar for seamless transition when logging in
-  - Logo positioned identically to main site (centered mobile, left desktop) - no movement when switching from landing to main site
+  - Logo left-aligned on all screen sizes - no movement when switching from landing to main site
   - Beautiful landing page with Piks logo (matches home page: `/funderlogo/Piks.png?v=5`, 90px mobile/115px desktop)
   - Password protection: `baldwin` or `mbarlow99` (stored in component, can be moved to environment variable)
   - **Terms agreement checkbox** with disabled button state: